eemensch/ENGN4625-6625/_build/html/_sources/SteadyStateEquivCirc.md

 The DC transformer model can be extended to include converter nonidealities, in this case the copper loss of the inductor.

-The equivalent circuit of an inductor with some opper loss modelled as a resistance $R_L$ is given below.
+The equivalent circuit of an inductor with some copper loss modelled as a resistance $R_L$ is given below.

 ```{image} fig/L_copper.svg
 :width: 200px